SUB-Depth: Self-distillation and Uncertainty Boosting Self-supervised Monocular Depth Estimation

-Most related works focus on integrating other supervised learning based tasks into a SDE framework.
-Typically, when introducing a segmentation task, the segmentation network shares the encoder in the SDE depthnet, and all components are trained jointly with the sum of the photometric loss and the segmentation loss.
+Most related works focus on integrating other supervised learning based tasks into an SDE framework.
+Typically, when introducing a segmentation task, the segmentation network shares the encoder in the SDE depth network, and all components are trained jointly with the sum of the photometric loss and the segmentation loss.
 Although depth models trained with such a multi-task system can improve their performance, it neutralises the advantage of SDE frameworks.